PhonologicalCorpusTools/SLPAA/docs/source/sign_level_info.rst

 - **Entry ID**

 The :ref:`entry_ID` will be generated automatically by SLP-AA.
-See :ref:`global_options` for how to set preferences.
+See :ref:`global_settings` for how to set preferences.

 - **Gloss**